openstack-archive/devstack-plugin-bdd/README.md

 =================================

-In order to enable plugin at devstack you need to put following line in your local.conf file ``enable_plugin glusterfs https://github.com/stackforge/devstack-plugin-glusterfs``
+In order to enable plugin at devstack you need to put following line in your local.conf file ``enable_plugin bdd https://github.com/vgridnev/devstack-plugin-bdd``